medialab/fonio/README.md

 # Development

-For both fonio and quinoa-server, run in two different terminal tabs :
+In both fonio and quinoa-server folders, run in two different terminal/command line tabs :

 ```
 npm run dev
 ```

+Fonio application is then available locally at the following address: [localhost:3000](localhost:3000)

 Fonio is compatible with the [Redux Devtools](https://github.com/gaearon/redux-devtools) browser extension for an optimal developer experience.

 # Deployment

-Fonio is supposed to run in a docker infrastructure in production.
+For matters of deploying fonio to an online/"production" version, Fonio is supposed to run in a [docker](https://www.docker.com/) infrastructure.

 Please look at the [`docker-compose.yml`](https://github.com/medialab/quinoa-server/blob/master/docker-compose.yml) file present on [quinoa-server](https://github.com/medialab/quinoa-server) repository for that matter.